 You’ll also likely pass the local favourite, the little brass monkey statue in the middle of the main street.
 The town often refers to winter as Brass Monkey Season, after the old saying, “cold enough to freeze the balls off a brass monkey”!

-Visit the Christmas Farm
+Visit The Granite Belt Christmas Farm

-The Granite Belt Christmas Tree Farm is open all year round with around 10,000 Christmas trees being grown in time for December.
+The Granite Belt Christmas Tree Farm is open all year round, with around 10,000 real-life Christmas trees being grown in time for December.
 Obviously, harvest time is a great time to pick up your tree.
 People come from as far as Brisbane to get their Christmas Trees each year, but it’s a popular family attraction throughout the year.

-Take the Kids to Granite Belt Maze
+Take The Kids To Granite Belt Maze

 Another great family adventure activity just north of Stanthorpe is to head out to the maze with the kids.
 They have three mazes plus a mini golf course, so you can entertain the whole family for hours.

-Go Hiking and Get Outdoors
+Go Hiking And Get Outdoors

 Stanthorpe is surrounded by stunning scenery.
 The Southern Downs region of Queensland is home to the impressive Girraween National Park on the border with New South Wales, or you can find some lesser-known parks to stretch your legs.